prdatur/phpminer/README.md

 Requirements for rebooting machine on defunc cgminer process.
 ===========
 If you want to allow PHPMiner to reboot your machine after it detects a defunced cgminer script.
-You either need to run the phpminer_rpcclient/index.php as root or the user which runs the cron needs sudo access to reboot without password.
+You either need to run the phpminer_rpcclient/index.php as root or the user which runs the phpminer_rcpclient needs sudo access to reboot without password.

 With normal user: